 SEND training is an on-going rolling programme of professional development throughout the school year for all our staff.
 This is led by the profile of needs for the current pupils with SEND at the school.
 It can change over time and the training for staff reflects this.

-• We have two ELSAs (Emotional Literacy Support Assistant)/ Nurture and Home Link Workers - Mrs Foord and Miss Poole, who have been trained by and receive regular supervision support from Hampshire Educational Psychology Service.
+• We have an ELSA (Emotional Literacy Support Assistant)/ Home Link Worker - Miss Poole, who has been trained by and receives regular supervision support from Hampshire Educational Psychology Service.

 • LSAs have training in planning, delivering and assessing intervention programmes eg paired reading and precision teaching